'Something started to feel like it wasn’t right but I didn’t get help straight away because I felt the weight of the stigma.'

 My friends didn't stop urging me to get help so I eventually gave in and saw a doctor.

 I was 21 years old when I was diagnosed with depression.
 When I first received the diagnosis I found it really offensive.
 I thought that it reflected a personal weakness.
 But I also felt relieved because you can't address a problem without knowing the cause.

 I think what made seeking help so hard for me was that I was misinformed about mental illnesses and could feel a lot of the stigma around it.
-I thought you had to have experience something traumatic to justify being sick.
-So I felt very guilty for being unwell because my life was so good.
+I thought you had to have experienced something traumatic to justify being sick.
+So I felt very guilty about being unwell because my life was so good.

 Ultimately, seeking help and getting the diagnosis was probably the best thing I've ever done for my mental health.